 HALF-LIFE 2: RAISING THE BAR REDUX

-The goal of Half-Life 2: Raising the Bar Redux is to recreate the Half-Life 2 Beta the public never solved.
-We combined leaked files, lost concept art, and our own vision to create an authentic but unique Half-Life 2 Experience.
-If you own Half-Life 2 and its episodes, you can play the mod for free!
-Just follow this link for the files.
+The goal of Half-Life 2: Raising the Bar Redux was to recreate the Half-Life 2 Beta we never saw.
+The team combined, lost concept art, uncovered plot points, and our own vision to create an authentic but unique Experience.
+If you own Half-Life 2 and its episodes, you can play the mod for free or browse more of its content by following this link.

 Upon release, RTBR is a single-player experience that lasts about an hour and a half and covers the first major story arc of the HL2 beta.
 The mod is still in development!
 As of now, a release of the second arc is on the horizon.

 Industrial Sector is perhaps the most iconic map of the HL2 beta.
-It features factories, trains, unrest, and many complex sequences.
-When I began my work, the level was about 50% complete, with the other half of the level only blocked out.
-After completing the unfinished spaces, I combed through the level front to back to ensure consistency, add more details, improve the lighting, and add gameplay elements.
+It features factories, trains, the beginnings of rebellion, and many complex sequences.
+When I began my work, the level was largely blocked out with high polish in the liminal spaces.
+Most of my work was building the set-piece spaces as seen above and adding some additional level geometry to help pace the gameplay in areas that felt underwhelming.

 Construction was the most complete of the maps I was given while on the project.
-I spent most of my time on this level performing optimizations and level cleanup - removing unneeded geometry, back faces, unesseccary dynamic lights, and improving object culling, AI pathing, and player navigation.
-I also set up all of the combat sequences in this level.
+I spent most of my time on this level performing optimizations and level cleanup - removing unneeded geometry, back faces, improving lighting, and tweaking object culling, AI pathing, combat balance, and player navigation.

 I worked on Consul Plaza through to the end of my time on the mod and only managed to rework the earlier parts of the level.
 Here, I added details, improved the lighting, and optimized the brushwork.

 I learned a lot while on the project.
-Since I didn't perform many blockouts, I found myself doing a lot more direction with the other level designers and late-stage development.
+Since I didn't perform many blockouts, I did a lot more visual development alongside other level designers and polish.
 I enjoyed adding sequences to make the world feel alive, optimizing the levels to run as smoothly as possible, and adjusting the lighting to maximize the atmosphere.
 I learned a lot while on the project, and it let me stretch my skills unlike anything in the past.
-I hope that maybe I will get the opportunity to return to develop a future release one day.